yuridolzhenko/yuridolzhenko.github.io/docs/Resume.md

 ----
 -  **2007-2008**, Rostelecom ([http://www.rostelecom.ru/][7]), Russia
 	_Java developer_
 	I started my career as a java developer in the biggest Russian landline telecommunications company.
+I was working there in a department responsible for a bunch of intranet applications used by company's employees for many purposes like managing HR matters or dealing with customer's billing.
+RPCs instead of RESTful APIs, Struts instead of Spring, pure JDBC instead of object-relational mapping tools, no continious deployment or delivery.
+No one heard of Jira, agile, test driven development or devops back then, but we were responsible for everything starting from initial design to production deployment and supporting of our users.

 I was working in a chapter of the IT department, where we worked on various small-to-medium sized intranet applications used by company's employees for very different reasons - starting from internal HR tools and finishing with customer's profiles management applications (typically, struts-powered servlets, running on Tomcat that were connected to Oracle databases using mainly JDBC).
 There I had my first experience with what later will be called single page applications and RESTful API's - first version of Google's GWT framework was released around that time and we adopted it for couple of our projects.
-No one heard of Jira, agile, test driven development or devops back then, but we were responsible for everything starting from initial design to production deployment and support.

 ### _Education & certification_
 - **2001-2006, Mathematician, system programmer, master degree** _(Kuban State University, Krasnodar, Russia)_